omarbenites/meta-programming-in-r/chapters/02_anatomy_of_a_function.md

 }
 ```

 For variables in this list that do not have default values, the list represents the values as the empty name.
 This is a special symbol that you cannot assign to, so it cannot be confused with a real value.
-You cannot use the `missing` function to check for a missing value in a `formals` -- that function is only useful inside a function call, and in any case there is a difference between a missing parameter and one that doesn't have a default value -- but you can always check if the value is the empty symbol.
+You cannot use the `missing` function to check for a missing value in a `formals`---that function is only useful inside a function call, and in any case there is a difference between a missing parameter and one that doesn't have a default value---but you can always check if the value is the empty symbol.

 ```{r}
 g <- function(x, y, z = 3) x + y + z